CrazyFedde/docs/linux-guide.md

     ;update now - Updates the bot now.
     ;update cancel - Cancels the update process.
     ;update <time> - Schedules a time the bot should be updated.

+<a name="commands-blacklist"></a>
+### Global Blacklist

+Add, Remove, and list users and servers on the blacklist.
+Users and servers on the blacklist will be ignored by Ava, regardless of their permissions, or roles on any server,

+#### Usage

+    ;blacklist list - Lists users and servers on the blacklist.
+    ;blacklist remove <id> - Removes the entry from the blacklist.
+    ;blacklist add <type> <id> <reason> - Add the ID to the blacklist.

 <a name="commands-set-type"></a>
 ### Set Guild Type